alfawzaan/Computer-Pointer-Controller/README.md

 2. Clone or download the repository into your local machine.

-3. Navigate to the folder src in the project's root directory
+3. Navigate to project's root directory

 4. Create and activate a virtual environment using these commands on  Mac OS / Linux